On the classification of irreducible representations of affine Hecke algebras with unequal parameters: Weakly spectrum preserving morphisms

 The extended quotient of $T$ by $G$ is defined as $\widetilde{T} / G$.
 It comes with a projection onto the normal quotient:

 The fiber over $G t \in T /G$ can be identified with the collection $\langle G_t \rangle$ of conjugacy classes in the isotropy group $G_t$.

 The relevance of the extended quotient for representation theory comes from crossed product algebras.
 Suppose that $F(T)$ is an algebra of continuous complex valued functions on $T$, which separates the points of $T$ and is stable under the action of $G$ on $C(T)$.
 These conditions ensure that the crossed product $F(T) \rtimes G$ is well-defined.
 The dual space of this algebra was determined in classical results that go back to Frobenius and Clifford (see \cite[Section 49]{CuRe1}).
+Recall that a $F(T)$-weight of a representation $(\pi,V)$ is an element $t \in T$ such that there exists a $v \in V \setminus \{0\}$ with $\pi (f) v = f(t) v$ for all $f \in F(T)$.
 The collection of irreducible representations with a $F(T)$-weight $t \in T$ is in natural bijection with Irr$(G_t)$, via the map

-Since $| \text{Irr}(G_x) | = | \langle G_x \rangle |$, there exists a bijection
+Since $| \text{Irr}(G_t) | = | \langle G_t \rangle |$, there exists a bijection

 which maps $G (g,t)$ to representation with a $F(T)$-weight $t$.
 With a little more work one can find a continuous bijection.
 However, it is not natural and a not a homeomorphism, except in very simple cases.